Citizens Protecting Michigan's Constitution v. Secretary of State

 At a Glance

-CLC is supporting a grassroots organization's effort to put a proposed ballot initiative on the ballot in Michigan that would create an independent redistricting commission.Back to top
+CLC supported a successful grassroots effort to put a ballot initiative on the ballot in Michigan that created an independent redistricting commission.Back to top

 About this Case